-What should I do if I lose my phone?
+What should I do in regards to Mobile Banking if I lose my phone?

-We recommend that you change your online banking password immediately by logging into Online Banking on a computer or by calling us at 855.835.6328.
-Report the loss of your phone to your carrier.
+We recommend that you change your Online Banking password immediately by logging into Online Banking on a computer, calling us at 855.835.6328 or stopping into your local branch.

 Is Mobile Banking Secure?